sunnys2106/Todo/README.md

-Install dependencies for frontend and backend
+npm install in frontend and backend directories

 cd into both frontend and backend and run server with "npm run dev"

-need env variables for db
+also need to setup postgresql db and create .env with proper variables for db.js